mwhite/JSONAlchemy/README.md

-JSONAlchemy makes it easier to use a relational database to deal with data that you might otherwise use a NoSQL database for, such as nested JSON data, JSON data with missing values, and multi-tenant or multi-user JSON data with different schemas for each tenant.
+JSONAlchemy makes it easier to use a relational database to deal with data that you might otherwise use a NoSQL database for, such as nested JSON data, JSON data with missing values, and multi-tenant or multi-user JSON data with a different schema for each tenant or user.

 When using PostgreSQL 9.4+ with a JSON or JSONB column, JSONAlchemy lets you create a traditional table interface for accessing a subset of a JSON table